christophberger/gotohugo/gotohugo/index.md

-//go:directive to be ignored by gotohugo
-/*

-Any text before the front matter is ignored.

 +++
 title = "gotohugo: Converting commented Go files to Markdown with custom Hugo shortcuts" description = "gotohugo is a converter from .go to .md with some Hugo-specific additions.
 Comments are converted to Markdown text, code is converted to Markdown code blocks.
 Additional Hugo shortcodes are inserted for better layout control."